ropensci/crul/inst/vign/curl-options.md

 > adapted in part from a blog post I wrote [Curling - exploring web request options][post]

 Most times you request data from the web, you should have no problem.
-However, you evenutally will run into problems.
+However, you eventually will run into problems.
 In addition, there are advanced things you can do modifying requests to web resources that fall in the _advanced stuff_ category.

 Requests to web resources are served over the `http` protocol via [curl][]. `curl` _is a command line tool and library for transferring data with URL syntax, supporting (lots of protocols)_ . `curl` has many options that you may not know about.